clairestolp/word-guess-game/README.md

 If the player gets 6 wrong guesses before filling in the word voltorb will use Self Destruct and reset the game.

 Everytime the user gueses wrong the gameboy style prompt will change the message.

+If time remains add a hint() function that gives the type after 3 wrong guesses